pariazar/SubDownloader/README.md

     python getSub.py

-2 - enter address of movies directory for example if your in myfilm (directory/folder)
+2 - enter address of movies directory for example if your movies in myfilm (directory/folder)

     M:\myfilm